-An ESOP is a trust set up by a corporation to allot some of its stock to its employees over time.
+An ESOP is a trust set up by a corporation to allot some or all of its stock to its employees over time.
 It’s similar in many ways to a profit-sharing plan.
-Shares are allocated to individual employee accounts based on their compensation levels as well as how long they have worked for the company – as employees accumulate seniority, they become increasingly vested in the account.
+Shares are allocated to individual employee accounts based on their compensation levels as well as how long they have worked for the company.
+As employees accumulate seniority, they become increasingly vested in the account.

 ESOPs can be used for many purposes, including:

 This variability, plus an attractive slate of tax benefits, makes an ESOP a compelling choice in a number of succession planning and corporate finance situations.
 Further, ESOPs can help business owners gradually begin the process of converting their closely-held ownership over to liquid, diversified capital.

 An ESOP can also help ensure the company will retain the owner’s original corporate vision by helping to retain key managers.
 In addition, because employees own a portion of the company, they will have stronger ties to it and will be more likely to work hard to ensure its success.
 Other benefits include: